-The word for “no” is a strong term in the Greek.
+The word for “no” is a strong term in Greek.
 Those who live by grace do not have an ounce of confidence in the flesh.
 Paul was not persuaded that the flesh could earn any credit in God’s eyes.
 Both his salvation and Christian walk were dependent upon the grace of God.

 The “flesh” is our sin capacity.
 There is nothing in the flesh that can impress God.
 There is nothing intrinsically in us that God wants or can use.
-That is difficult to take.
+That isn’t easy to take.
 It injures our pride.
 We chafe because we believe somehow we can earn credit before God.
 We have the idea that God should be impressed that we are Christians and living the Christian life.
 No, the only person God is impressed with is Jesus Christ.
 That is why we “rejoice in Christ Jesus.”
 God places no higher value on a Christian’s “flesh” than on a non-Christian’s “flesh.”
-Paul began this verse with the words “We are the circumcision.”
+Paul began this verse with the words, “We are the circumcision.”
 The flesh has been circumcised positionally in Christ.